Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Assigning tasks to creatives uniformly - like in some factories - will just result in them dropping out.
 This spells long-term disaster for any agency.

 The project manager’s resource planning brief varies greatly.
 In its narrowest scope, it involves assigning tasks and managing deadlines.
 At its widest, the project manager doubles up as a pseudo HR manager, finding projects that fit different creatives and making sure that everyone is happy.

 This spread essentially describes resource planning and capacity planning.

 Capacity planning is the process of mapping out what each resource is currently doing across the organization.
 You’re essentially estimating your capacity utilization.
 Doing this will help you figure out what kind of resources you need to hire, what projects to pursue, etc.

-Creating a staff schedule can tell you who’s available, who’s busy over the next several weeks
+Creating a staff schedule can tell you who’s available and who's busy over the next several weeks

 Capacity planning is crucial for determining the overall direction of the company.
 If you know that your graphic designers are constantly 100% utilized, you know you need to hire more designers.
 It also tells you that your graphic design projects tend to be successful and you should pursue more of them.

 Resource utilization, on the other hand, is the process of planning resources for a specific project or group of projects (i.e. a portfolio).

 Keep in mind that the distinction between resource and capacity planning isn’t always clear, especially in small businesses.
 If you’re the only project manager in the business, you can expect to work with executives to plan capacity and decide the direction of the business’ growth.

 At least in less mature project management organizations, you can expect to play the role of capacity manager and project manager - with a side of HR thrown in.